 Atelier fans have it good on Switch.
-These quality RPGs from Gust and Koei Tecmo have loads of entries on Nintendo's console, and with compilation bundles available for a couple of the sub-series (the Dusk Trilogy and Mysterious Trilogy), there's no better way to get into Atelier.
-And Atelier Marie Remake: The Alchemist Of Salburg brought everything full circle with a remake of the first game in the series.
+These quality RPGs from Gust and Koei Tecmo have loads of entries on Nintendo's console, and with compilation bundles available for sub-series (the Dusk Trilogy, Mysterious Trilogy, and Ryza Trilogy), there's no better way to get into Atelier.
+Atelier Marie Remake brought everything full circle, and Atelier Resleriana took the series forward while nodding back to its substantial history.

 But which Atelier game is best?
-It's a tough question to answer given all the different flavours, so we asked Nintendo Life readers to weigh in and help us rank every Atelier title on Switch — and the list below is the result!
+It's a tough question to answer given all the different flavours, so we asked Nintendo Life readers to weigh in and help us rank every Atelier title on Switch.
+The list below is the result!

 Remember, similar to our other reader-ranked lists, this is a dynamic ordering that can change in real time depending on each game's User Rating on the site.
 Registered Nintendo Life users who haven't yet rated the Atelier games they've played can click on the stars below, rate any of them out of 10, and potentially influence the ordering even now.